of the Humboldt Jubilee

 When Alexander von Humboldt set off in Berlin on his voyage of world discovery at the end of the eighteenth century, he was well aware that our view of the other, the foreign, is always shaped by our own world.
 He even considered this perspective typical of human experience.

-“It is in this very spirit that Humboldt Forum will open at the end of 2019 as a place of encounter, dynamic experience, and inspiring learning.
+“It is in this very spirit that Humboldt Forum will open in September 2020 as a place of encounter, dynamic experience, and inspiring learning.
 A wide range of offerings will encourage visitors to encounter the differences that characterize the world’s art and culture, differences that bring us together,” in the words of Hartmut Dorgerloh, the general director of Humboldt Forum.

 Stiftung Preußische Schlösser und Gärten Berlin-Brandenburg administers over 300 architectural ensembles and more than 700 hectares of gardens.
 35 buildings are regularly accessible to the public, including Potsdam’s Sannssouci, Neues Palais, the Bildergalerie, the Neue Kammern, the Orangereie, and Schloss Charlottenhof, the Marmorpalais, Schloss Cecilienhof and Schloss Babelsberg; in Berlin Schloss Charlottenburg, Schloss Glienicke, Schloss Grunewald and Schloss Schönhausen.
 Alexander von Humboldt lived for most of his life as guest of the Kings Friedrich Wilhelm III and Friedrich Wilhelm IV, reporting on his travels and his research at illustrious gatherings hosted by the royal family.